jhudsl/Informatics_Research_Leadership/docs/05-promoting_diversity.md

 Expose all mentees to a diverse range of role models through seminars, journal clubs, and participation in conferences.

-Computational biology papers with female authors are more likely to have a last author is also female.
+Computational biology papers with female authors are more likely to have a last author who is also female.
 It is unclear if this is because women are more likely to hire other women and or if females are more likely to choose a lab with a female adviser [@bonham_women_2017].

-Indeed, research of females and other underrepresented groups in STEM including students with disabilities and of certain racial and ethnic groups suggests that role models of underrepresented populations are particularly important for recruiting and keeping students interested in fields where they may feel like an outsider [@stelter_establishing_2021].
+Indeed, research of females and other underrepresented groups in STEM including students with disabilities and of certain racial and ethnic groups suggests that role models of underrepresented populations are particularly important for recruiting and keeping students interested in fields where they may feel like an outsider [@stelter_establishing_2021] due to current underrepresentation.

 One strategy to encourage students of underrepresented populations is to provide students with exposure to such role models through regular seminars where scientists who represent these populations are prominent [@katz_mentoring_2007].

 ### **Advocate for all mentees**

-Introduce your mentee to other scientists and trainees particularly those from underrepresented groups.
+Introduce your mentee to other scientists and trainees particularly those from a diverse range of underrepresented groups.

 Encouraging the participation of your mentees in support programs and groups such as graduate student groups.